 Health risks when you Ignore a Balanced Diet.

+Balanced diet health effects are a major problem in our current environment.
 You can make a significant difference through your efforts in a world challenged by an epidemic of chronic diseases fueled by rapid spreading of unbalanced nutrition and sedentary lifestyles.
 The relentless progress in embracing the Western diet has become the main promoter of unbalanced nutrition.

 The Western diet is characterized by higher intakes of red and processed meat, butter, high-fat Dairy products, eggs, refined grains, white potatoes, French fries in particular, and high-sugar drinks.
 Human diets have moved away from plant-based origins that dominated our food supply for tens of thousands of years to a diet based on processed foods with greater amounts of sugar, fat, and calories than ever consumed in human history, moreover with a lack of antioxidant phytonutrients, vitamins, and minerals that may help to prevent common forms of cancer such as breast cancer and prostate cancer.